J-Kuopus/myFlix-app/README.md

 # myFlix-app

+## Description
-An API service that connects to MongoDB to fetch movie and user information.
+A RESTful API service that utilizes CRUD methods to connect to MongoDB to fetch movie and user information.